Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - We can retrieve the logs by logging into the instance, but we have to disable rollback on failure in order for the CF to not delete the instance
     - Instance must have connection to the internet.
 If the instance is in a VCP, it should be able to connect to the internat using a NAT gateway

-## CloudFormation Rollbacks

-- Stack creation fails:
-    - Default: everything rolls back, stack will be deleted (`OnFailure=ROLLBACK`)
-    - We can disable the rollback in order to troubleshoot what happened (`OnFailure=DO_NOTHING`)
-    - If we want to get rid of the whole stack on failure, we can set `OnFailure=DELETE`
-- Stack update fails:
-    - The stack automatically rolls back to the previous known working state
-    - We can see the in the logs what happened and what are the error messages

 ## Nested Stacks

 - They allow to isolate repeated patterns, common components in separate stacks and call them from other stack